top of page

 5. Direct Mail and Print

-Direct mail campaigns— perform well in rural communities.
-Postcards, brochures, and print catalogs tailored to the farming season is very effective, especially when personalized.
+Direct mail campaigns perform well in rural communities.
+Postcards, brochures, and print catalogs tailored to the farming season are very effective, especially when personalized.

 Tips for Messaging That Converts